About First-Year Writing

 So what can you expect in your first-year writing course?

 To write … a lot!
-We believe that writers develop through practice, feedback, and reflection.
+Writers develop through practice, feedback, and reflection.
 You’ll be writing in various genres, sharing your work with peers, and reflecting on what writing strategies and processes work best for you.
 In essence, your first-year writing course will help you understand yourself as a writer and help you make connections between your past writing experiences and the kind of writing you will need to do in your future.

 What will you learn in First-Year Writing?